Plants in pots

 Crowea exalata ‘Profusion’

-Crowea saligna ‘Large Flower’
+Crowea saligna ‘Large Flower’ (photo above)

 We planted three of these small shrubs in pots, 80cm high x 60cm wide, with large pink flowers and aromatic foliage, in a pot, in February 2020.
 Native bees and butterflies are attracted to this plant.
+One died in March 2022.

 Dampiera diversifolia ‘Southern Blue’

-We planted two of these hardy groundcover, prostrate to 2m wide, with neat, bright green foliage which suckers, and blue fan-like flowers, in a pot, in December 2021.
+We planted two of these hardy groundcovers, prostrate to 2m wide, with neat, bright green foliage which suckers, and blue fan-like flowers, in a pot, in December 2021.
 Needs a sunny to part shade position with well drained soils.
 Tolerant of light to medium frosts.
 Prune after flowering.

 Diplolaena grandiflora (grafted) (pot)

 We planted two of these shrubs, height 2m x width 1.5m, with woolly grey leaves and large orange to red flowers surrounded by green bracts in January 2010 and October 2017.
-The first one died in March 2010, but the second is still flowering well., despite being attacked by choughs
+The first one died in March 2010, but the second is still flowering well., despite being attacked by choughs.

-Dypsis lutescens - Golden Cane Palm, Areca Palm We planted two of these palms, native to Northern Queensland, in June 2019.
+We planted two of these palms, native to Northern Queensland, in June 2019.
 We have them indoors and hope that they do not reach their maximum size of 6-8m high x 2-2.5m wide.
 So far they are 2m high and 1.5m wide with very decorative dissected foliage.

 Epacris impressa (Bega Form) – Common Heath

 We planted two specimens of this species, with narrow pointed foliage and masses of red tubular flowers, in 2012 and 2019.
 The first one died in the heat of January 2017, but the second one persists.
 This plant is the floral emblem of Victoria.
+Last one removed October 2022.

 Epacris longiflora